datacarpentry/NEON-R-Spatial-Vector-deprecated/README.md

 and Leah Wasser.

 ## Teaching Data Subsets
-All teaching data subsets can be found on the
+Data used in these lessons, can be found on the
 <a href="https://figshare.com/authors/NEON_Data_Skills_Teaching_Data_Subsets/834136" target="_blank"> NEON Data Skills Teaching Data Subsets figshare page </a>.

 ### Spatio-temporal Series Teaching Data Subsets